ireade/public-transportation-app/README.md

 ## The Tube Planr

-For this project I created [The Tube Planr](https://tplanr.ire.codes).
+For this project I created [The Tube Planr](https://ireade.github.io/public-transportation-app/).
 I used Transport for London's API to handle the transport.

-git subtree push --prefix dist origin gh-pages